 Elsey and Bent

 One of Borough Market’s bigger fruit and veg stalls is Elsey and Bent.
 You’ll find a great selection of fresh, seasonal produce here and even if you don’t need anything, go to gaze at the colours!

 If you’re a nut butter lover then you’ll love Butternut.
 It began at a home in Tooting, South London, and includes a range of nut butter including a cashew, maple and turmeric butter with many, many other varieties.

 Alsop & Walker

-Alsop and Walker are self taught cheesemakers.
-They use milk from a local farmer in Sussex (where they’re from) to make their cheeses with the most successful being the Lord London.
+Alsop and Walker are self-taught cheesemakers.
+They use milk from a local farmer in Sussex (where they’re from) to make their cheeses with the most successful being Lord London.
 This is a semi-soft, cow’s milk cheese which received a silver medal at the World Cheese Awards and ended up on the breakfast table at a royal wedding!

 Named after the Italian word for a woodland in which truffles are found, Tartufaia imports truffles from all over Italy.
 It’s a great stall to visit as you can also smell the different truffles before you buy and find all kinds of truffle-infused products.

 - Walk along the Thames and take in views of London Bridge, The London Eye, Houses of Parliament and Big Ben